Tweaver347/Forsaken-Dominion/README.md

-# Forsaken-Dominion
-Repo for the game Forsaken Dominion to keep track of changes
 ![image](https://github.com/Tweaver347/Forsaken-Dominion/assets/74430398/9859b48a-6611-40b0-a44e-565afde8fd5c)

 Welcome to **Forsaken Dominion**, an exciting 2D sidescroller game where you take control of a mighty skeleton endowed with magical powers on a mission to exterminate slimes and collect coins.
 Embark on this epic journey, defeat hordes of slimes, and use your hard-earned coins to purchase powerful upgrades.
 Get ready to experience a thrilling adventure in the undead world!